Linaro/website/_posts/previous/2016-09-26-linaro-announces-lite-collaborative-software-engineering-internet-things-iot.md

 ---
 wordpress_id: 11666
 layout: post
-title: Linaro Announces LITE - Collaborative Software Engineering for the Internet of Things (IoT)
+title: Collaborative Software Engineering for the IOT
 description: Linaro announces the launch of the Linaro IoT and Embedded (LITE) Segment Group allowing industry leaders to collaborate.
 Read more here.
 image: /assets/images/content/27094831048_6ecb96f52a_o.jpg